brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 About ten years ago, a novel new writing platform called Medium experienced a sudden surge in popularity.
 With beautiful content layouts and a powerful editor, it was especially popular amongst the tech community, who abandoned personal blogs to rush to it in droves.

 And for many years, it was respectable to write on Medium, but right from the beginning there was always a problem.
 This was an investor-bootstrapped company employing many highly-priced software engineers and operating in the world's most expensive city.
 And even with occasional surges in traffic, blogging isn't traditionally known as a highly lucrative endeavor.
 These two forces were fundamentally at odds with one another, and over the years Medium degraded in pursuit of a business model -- first with little nag messages and ads, and later with full-screen modals and paywalls.
-They'd taken their users' content and held it hostage, but they owned the platform, and were within their rights to do so.
+They'd taken their users' content and held it hostage, but they owned the platform and were within their rights to do so.

 These days, to most of us in tech circles, it seems like the height ill-advised hubris to put new content on Medium, but it was different in those early days.
 It was a great platform at the time, and people were optimistic that it would only get better.

 Here's your second idea for entropy resistant writing: _think on business models_.
 The exact extent to which Medium went bad may not have been foreseeable, but the fact that there was a strong chance it'd get worse absolutely was.
 The same was true for a lot of the traditional power platforms like Tumblr, Flickr, Blogger, and even as far back as Geocities.
 Although they've all survived in some form through to today, your content on those services was always at risk.

 This is one reason that I'm not _quite_ as enthusiastic as most when it comes to internet's current golden child, Substack.
 I love newsletters, love reading good writing, and as I [wrote last week](/nanoglyphs/021-ides#push-model), wish only the best for them and that they'll put a dent in our increasingly cynical media institutions, but at the end of the day, sending email isn't cheap.
-At least Substack has a business model and there's no question that they're doing well off their top writers, but there _is_ a question as to what the platform looks like over the long term.
+At least Substack has a business model and there's no question that they're doing well off their top writers, but there _is_ a question as to what the platform looks like over the long term, especially for long tail users.
 There's a non-zero chance of a Medium repeat.

 ### Posterous and Posthaven (#posterous-and-posthaven)